-In October 2021, the Committee began its annual strategic planning process to identify goals and activities to identified six priorities that include the implementation of SB 639 (ending sub-minimum wage in California), data collection, tailored day services, preventing people from falling through the cracks, staff shortages and COVID-19.
+In October 2021, the Committee began its annual strategic planning process to identify goals and activities.
+They identified 6 priorities for 2022 that include:

+- the implementation of SB 639 (end of subminimum wage in California) - data collection - tailored day services - preventing people from falling through the cracks

+- staff shortages - impact of COVID-19 pandemic

 The Committee convened meetings and heard from individuals participating in paid internships to gain insight in the lived experience; heard from community organizations on ways to prevent people from falling through the cracks, creating pathways to CIE, accommodation planning for clients and more.